animal-tree/Writing-stuff/Stuff15-Ongoing.md

 $\mathbf{P}(x > z \vert x > y, y > z) = 1$,

-using conditionals to specify the valid axioms or theorems.
+using conditionals to specify the valid axioms or theorems, and the prior as the theorem.

 They may even be cross-referential: